 In one room, don’t miss the mysterious image of two lions on either side of an eagle carrying a ram!
 It’s a type of symbol not normally found in a Christian church, and it’s said to be the ancestral blazon of the Proshyan princes, vassals of the Zakarids.
 The details in the nearby cross, meanwhile, are stunning.

-Considering this was all carved from the natural rock, there was absolutely no room for error!
+Considering how this was all carved into the natural rock, there was absolutely no room for error!

 What’s more, is that you can even walk up to the second floor and spy on the room below through a hole in one of the corners.
 The upper floor is only lit by the natural sunlight, giving it an especially mysterious and eerie vibe.